A partition function framework for estimating logical error curves in stabilizer codes: Discussion

 \section{Discussion}

-In this paper, we have presented a partition function framework for estimating logical performance in stabilizer codes under different decoding approaches.
-While the numerical results are restricted to the toric code under bitflip noise, where the partition functions can be computed with Pfaffian methods, the method carries over to more general settings using e.g., tensor network methods.
-It allows for apples-to-apples comparisons of the logical error curves of different codes, avoiding confounding factors from code-specific decoder implementations.
+In this paper, we have presented a framework for estimating logical performance in stabilizer codes under different decoding approaches.
+The framework relies on estimating partition functions in the corresponding statistical mechanics models.
+While the numerical results mainly focus on the toric code under bitflip noise, where the partition functions can be computed with Pfaffian methods, the method carries over to more general settings, such as more general qLDPC codes\footnote{\edit{See e.g. Ref.~\cite{Kovalev:2014vhn}, which leverages the statistical mechanics mapping to explore the decoding transition in non-local, finite-rate qLDPC codes.} } and circuit level noise, where partition functions can be estimated through other means, using e.g., tensor network methods.
+We showcase such an application of our framework on top of tensor network methods by considering the color code under bitflip and depolarizing noise, although the distances considered are more limited.